People-in-foyer

 CAN Image

-Our CAN (Crowe Ability Network) has been created to ensure that those living with neurodiverse conditions can be supported, recognised, celebrated and valued with equality firmly in mind.
+Our Crowe Ability Network (CAN) ensures that those living with neurodiverse conditions, disabilities, impairments and long-term health conditions are supported, recognised and valued with equality firmly in mind.

 Simon Crookston – CAN lead.